CharlesLenk/scad-export/README.md

 1. Configures folders and exportables (Models, Drawings, and Images) to export.
 2. Invokes the `export()` function to run the export logic.

 The exportable and folder structure are defined using Python.
-An example of how exportables is available in the [example project](https://github.com/CharlesLenk/scad-export-example?tab=readme-ov-file#export_examplepy).
+An example of how to configure this structure is available in the [examples](https://github.com/CharlesLenk/scad-export/tree/main/tests/examples#export_examplepy).

 All exportables must be contained in at least one folder.